Oollll/Working-repository-training-project-/README_GitHub.md

 # Tasks:
 ##### 1. Create your own repository with a filled file(s).
-  - Push your repository to GitHub.
+  a.
+Push your repository to GitHub.

 - Go to GitHub, click on the + icon, and select New repository.
 - Fill in the repository details (name, description, public/private).